mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 fraction of the world population.

-In addition to being the spiritual home of the Darrian Confederation, Darrian is also the main technological centre.
+In addition to being the spiritual home of the Darrian Confederation, Darrian is also the main technological center.
 The IISS has assigned a tech level rating of G (16), but this is slightly misleading.
 TL 16 artefacts are under study and in some cases can be duplicated and incorporated into devices as black–box components, but the world